reumandc/ReproducibleScienceTemplate/README.md

   1. All computations should be embedded in chunks in `SuppMat.Rmd`. `Paper.Rmd` should just suck up results saved by `SuppMat.Rmd`, for display.
   2. For citations, create entries in `REF_ALL.bib` following the formats there and then callouts in the `.Rmd` files with `[@label]` and `@label`, etc.
   3. Cross-document references (made, e.g., in the main text to figures, tables, in the supp mat) are made with `\ref{SM-<label>}`.
 To cite things in the main text from the supp mat, use `\ref{MT-<label>}`.
   4. We recommend that scripts and functions be placed in the root directory of the repository, and source'd in chunks within `SuppMat.Rmd`.
-I recommend that all results (figures, tables, RDS files) be stored by the code in the `results` subdirectory.
-I recommend that all data be placed in the `data` directory.
+We recommend that all results (figures, tables, RDS files) be stored by the code in the `results` subdirectory.
+We recommend that all data be placed in the `data` directory.
 But there are also other ways of organizing things that work well.
   5. Style follows Ecology Letters, but this can be changed in the YAML headers if you have the cls file you want.

 We have tried to demo most of these features in the document.
 Obviously you should delete these demos from your own documents if you fork this repo and use it to create your own analysis and paper.

 ## How to run/compile:

 Due to the cross-document references, knitting `SuppMat.Rmd` or `MainText.Rmd` directly within R studio will not work - it won't get the cross-document refences right (but should otherwise be OK).
 Instead, knit `makefile.Rmd`.
 Knitting the makefile causes `SuppMat.Rmd` and `MainText.Rmd` to be knitted and also gets the cross-document references right, and produces a pdf called `makefile.pdf` with all the screen output of the knitting process.

-To compile the document from the command line, use the following:
+To compile the documents from the command line, use the following:

     Rscript -e "library(knitr); knit('makefile.Rmd')"

 This compilation process was tested by Reuman on on ubuntu 14.04 and Windows 7 and by Orme on Max OS.
-Email us, please with bugr or suggestions for improvement (reuman@ku.edu, d.orme@imperial.ac.uk).
+Email us, please, with bugs or suggestions for improvement (reuman@ku.edu, d.orme@imperial.ac.uk).

 ## Intermediate files